Cray-HPE/docs-csm/troubleshooting/known_issues/Gigabye_Missing_Redfish_Data.md

 ### Gigabyte BMC Missing Redfish Data

+Follow this procedure if you notice data from Gigabyte nodes are missing from Hardware State Manager(HSM) or other CSM tools.
+Make sure the firmware and BIOS of the Gigabyte node is at the latest supported level.

 If data from Gigabyte nodes are missing from Hardware State Manager (HSM) or other CSM tools, check the redfish endpoint on the BMC to see if the data is present.

-If the data is not present, then a reboot of the BMC is needed to refresh the Redfish values.
+If the data is not present in the Redfish, then a cold reset of the BMC is needed to refresh the Redfish values.

+If the data is present in the Redfish, a rediscovery of the BMC may populate the values in HSM.

-###### Rebooting the Gigabyte BMC
+###### Resetting the Gigabyte BMC

 Run the command: `ipmitool -I lanplus -U admin -P password -H <target bmc ip> mc reset cold`
 * `password` is the admin password